BerndtHambo/llm-council/README.md

 Get your API key at [openrouter.ai](https://openrouter.ai/).
 Make sure to purchase the credits you need, or sign up for automatic top up.

+Alternatively, you can use Ollama for local models by setting `ROUTER_TYPE=ollama` in your `.env` file.
+Make sure you have [Ollama](https://ollama.ai/) installed and running locally.

 ### 3. Configure Models (Optional)

 Edit `backend/config.py` to customize the council: